albertbuchard/causal-pipe/README.md

 )
 ```

-### 2. Initializing CausalToolkit
+### 2. Initializing CausalPipe

-Create an instance of the `CausalToolkit` class by passing the configuration object.
+Create an instance of the `CausalPipe` class by passing the configuration object.

 ```python
 from causal_pipe.causal_pipe import CausalPipe